HolgerHuo/congo/README.md

+# Fork Notes

+This is a fork of [Congo](https://github.com/jpanther/congo/) used by [Holger's Blog](https://holger.one).
+All modifications are rebased on top of the commit tree.

+## Changes

+- Add sharing targets in China
+- Change sharing targets styles
+- Support umami and matomo analytics
+- Add RSS icon in footer
+- Make site title bold
+- Center artile contents
+- Pick out category from taxomonies
+- Various improvements

 # Congo

 Congo is designed to be a powerful, lightweight theme for [Hugo](https://gohugo.io).
 It's built using Tailwind CSS with a clean and minimalist design that prioritises to your content.